 Beer has been blamed for the “beer belly.”
 Excess fat stored around the middle can occur with extra calorie consumption, whether it’s from food, sugary beverages, or beer!

 Consuming beer in moderation and balancing it with physical activity is important to maintain a healthy body weight.
 To help you balance your calorie intake, here is the approximate nutrition content of brews from Bent River:

 |*Bent River Beer:||% Alcohol by Volume||Calories per 16 oz. beer||Grams Carbohydrate|

 |Jalapeno Pepper Ale||4.8%||153||7.5|

 *Estimated Nutrition information provided by Bent River Brewing Company*

-So on warm spring and summer nights, sitting out on the patio at Bent River or Great River and enjoying a craft beer is a favorite activity for many and can be part of a healthy lifestyle.
+Enjoying a craft beer is a favorite activity for many and can be part of a healthy lifestyle.
 Just remember to drink responsibly and in moderation!